The PC-Doctor Blog

 Read-Only Is About Enforcement: Protecting a Multipurpose USB Device

-Last technical review: June 29, 2026
+Last technical review: June 29, 2026 by PC-Doctor Engineering

 That distinction becomes important when a Multipurpose USB Device (MUD) travels between Windows, macOS, Linux, ChromeOS, and computers that may not be fully trusted.
 A computer may report that the MUD is read-only while the device itself remains physically capable of accepting writes.
 Connect it to a different host—or start the same computer under a different operating system—and the rule may no longer apply.